PMehtaJ/Project1/README.md

 SSH into the jumpbox and follow the steps below
 - Start the Ansible container.
 - SSH into the Ansible container
-- Copy the filebeat-configuration.yml file to /etc/filebeat/filebeat.yml & Copy the metricbeat-configuration.yml file to /etc/ansible/files
+- Copy the [filebeat-configuration.yml](https://github.com/PMehtaJ/Project1/blob/main/Filebeat%20Config)file to /etc/filebeat/filebeat.yml & Copy the [metricbeat-configuration.yml](https://github.com/PMehtaJ/Project1/blob/main/Metricbeat%20config) file to /etc/ansible/files
 - Update the  file to include the following
      - output.elasticsearch:
        hosts: ["10.2.0.4:9200"]